samanthajanet548-lab/myosa-official/ergonomic-biomechanics-and-active-feedback-system.md

 ---

 ### 3. Launching the Game (Unity)
-1. Navigate to the `z-onedrive-gamebuild` folder inside the source-code folder.
+1. Navigate to the `z-onedrive-gamebuild` file inside the source-code folder.
 2. Open the project in the **Unity Editor**.
 3. Press the **Play** button to start the game.
 Your physical movements will now control the "Nemobird" or player in real-time.